imagej/imagej.github.io/_pages/platforms/macos.md

 ### Advanced

 You can also install a third party Java 6, part of the OpenJDK project.
-You will need a [working X11 server](http://developer.apple.com/opensource/tools/x11.html), that you can find on your OS X disk, and MacPorts.
+You will need a [working X11 server](http://developer.apple.com/opensource/tools/x11.html), that you can find on your macOS disk, and MacPorts.

 Execute **sudo port install openjdk6** on your Terminal.
 You can also install the SoyLatte Binaries, as an alternate choice.
 Then you can proceed with the generic Fiji Installation